ESGF/esgf-globus-download/docs/globus_search_and_download.md

 #### Selecting your end point

-Go to your [globus endpoints page](https://app.globus.org/endpoints) (sign in if necessary)
+Go to your [globus endpoints page](https://app.globus.org/endpoints) (sign in, if necessary).

 ![endpoints](globus_endpoints.png)

-Select the endpoint you which to transfer to, and lookup the endpoint uuid
+Select the endpoint you wish to transfer to, and lookup the endpoint UUID.

 ![endpoints](globus_endpoint.png)